jnichols1995/Final-Project/README.md

 requirements.txt

 ### Executing program

-* How to run the program
-* Step-by-step bullets
 ```
-code blocks for commands
+streamlit run C:\Users\Jan\PycharmProjects\Final-Project\Main.py
 ```

 ## Help

-Any advise for common problems or issues.
+If you get disconnected from the streamlit site, please run the following code in the terminal to restart.
 ```
-command to run if program contains helper info
+streamlit run yourscript.py
 ```

 ## Authors